 - 1. Routine Change Any change that is minor and routine in nature, such as installing a routine software patch or minor update.
 A routine change is one which exhibits low risk and involves minimal system downtime.
 A relevant manager may authorise this level of change.
 Documentation may be of a minimal nature, such as emails and testing logs. - 2.
 Normal Change Any change which involves a low or medium risk which is not of routine or incidental nature, but nonetheless is still a known and planned change.
 Examples of normal change are implantation of major software, upgrades for example, new versions of Microsoft Excel or Word, Corporate Software updates, etc. These are changes which may involve minor system downtime.
 Normal Change must be authorised by a Director or the CEO.
 Documentation must involve formal request for change and authorisations and detailed testing logs must be produced and maintained. - 3.
-Major Change Any change which requires the implementation of a new ICT system software and/or hardware.
+Major Change Any change which requires the implementation of a new ICT system software and/or hardware or changes to personnel.
 This may be replacement of an existing system or a new additional system.
 Major change normally carries inherent high risk activities to Council.
 Authorisation of major change must come from the CEO or Council if a public tender is involved.
-Comprehensive documentation is required, including detailed planning documentation and regular implantation briefings and reports.
+Comprehensive documentation is required, including detailed planning documentation, a business case supporting the change or a justification for personnel change, and regular implantation briefings and reports.
 A detailed testing regimen must be undertaken and documented. - 4.
 Emergency Change An emergency change is one which must be implemented as soon as possible.
 These may result from major incident or security issues, or from a sudden regulatory change.
 An emergency change generally carries high risk and must be authorised by a director or the CEO.
 Detailed implementation and testing documentation must be maintained.